-Now that we have data in the application, let's create two Data Rules (Calculate OPEX and Calculate Net Income) to calculate the values in the Reporting Model.
-Kepion's Data Rule Editor simplifies and expedites the process of writing business rules by eliminating the need to write SQL scripts directly.
+In part 9 of the Modeler Tutorial, let's create two Data Rules (Calculate OPEX and Calculate Net Income) to calculate the values in the Reporting Model.
+Kepion's Data Rule Editor simplifies and expedites the process of writing business rules by eliminating the need to write your own SQL scripts.

 Note: For more information on how to design Data Rules, please see Part IV of the Kepion Training Video Series.

-Here, we'll create the first Data Rule for the Reporting Model.
-This rule will transfer the values over from the Expense Model.
-Remember that these were the values we entered manually through the Operating Expenses Form.
+Let's create the first Data Rule for the Reporting Model.
+This Rule will transfer the values over from the Expense Model.
+If you don't recall, we manually entered these values on the Operating Expenses Form.

-- The various components we have to move and manipulate data within the rule.
+A) All components you can use to move and manipulate data within the Rule

 Calculate Net Income